brito-rafa/k8s-webhooks/README.md

 This is the second example and it is built upon the first example.
 It creates the `RockBandv1alpha1`.
 Please refer at [README.md](/multiple-gvk/README.md).

+## Other Examples in this Repo

+I coded many other examples of converting `rockbands.music.example.io` back and forth to/from multiple versions.
+I had to do that for the Velero contribution.
+You can see them at [README.md](/examples-for-projectvelero/README.md).

 ## Pre-reqs for this Development and Testing